 An intimate way to experience the Alaskan wilderness

-A passion for Alaska camping, glacier and wildlife day tours and the Prince William Sound wilderness defines Anadyr Adventures, the premier sea kayaking company in Valdez, Alaska.
+A passion for Alaskan glacier and wildlife kayaking tours in the Prince William Sound wilderness defines Anadyr Adventures, the premier sea kayaking company in Valdez, Alaska.

-Choose from a variety of day excursions, multiday wilderness camping trips, lodge based trips in an Alaskan ghost town and mothership based tours.
-Work with us to design a trip customized to your interests.
+Choose from a variety of world-class day trips or multiday camping, lodge or mothership based tours.
+We can also work with you to design a trip customized to your interests.

-Anadyr Adventures operates under special use permits from Chugach National Forest and the Alaska Division of Parks.
-We are proud to work with Valdez City Schools and Advocates for Victims of Violence to introduce kids to paddling.
+Anadyr Adventures operates under special use permits from the Chugach National Forest and the Alaska Division of Parks.
+We are proud to work with Valdez City Schools, Valdez Parks and Recreation, and Advocates for Victims of Violence to introduce kids to paddling.

 And we are proud to have received the the 2004 Spirit of Alaska award, presented by ATIA to the Alaskan business best exemplifying the Alaskan spirit of community and public service.